INM-6/alpaca/README.md

 [![tests](https://github.com/INM-6/alpaca/actions/workflows/CI.yml/badge.svg)](https://github.com/INM-6/alpaca/actions/workflows/CI.yml)

-A Python package for the capture of provenance information during the execution of data analysis workflows based on Python scripts.
+Alpaca is a Python package for the capture of provenance information during the execution of Python scripts that process data.

-Alpaca provides a simple API for capturing the details of the functions being executed, together with the description of the data and parameters used.
+Alpaca provides a simple API for recording the details of the functions being executed, the data flow, and a description of parameters used.
 This is accomplished with minimal code instrumentation and user intervention.

 Provenance information is structured and serialized according to a model